A guide to Posts of Responsibility for second-level teachers in Ireland.

 • AP II level Posts in Self-financing Adult Education Programmes

 Existing post holders retained their posts under the terms of Circular 0003/2018.
 However, the title of their posts was changed to Assistant Principal I or Assistant Principal II respectively.
 In addition, the terms of new Circular 0003/2018 now apply to their posts going forward.
 Moreover, the allowances previously paid to a Special Duties teacher or Assistant Principal were not changed.
 An Assistant Principal I (formerly Assistant Principal) will be paid a pensionable allowance of €8,520 (salary scale of October 2018) and an Assistant Principal II (formerly Special Duties teacher) will be paid a pensionable allowance of €3,769 (salary scale of October 2018.

 The Leadership Framework

 The idea underpinning the new model of middle management in schools is one of alignment of responsibilities of post holders to the identified needs of the school in a manner that is adaptable and flexible.
 Duties assigned should be supportive of the Principal and staff in the areas of management, welfare and administration within the school.
-For details of the Leadership Framework as set out in the circular letter click here.
+Details of the Leadership Framework as set out in the circular letter can be found here.